arunp77/Job-Market-project/README.md

     ```bash
     docker-compose up -d
     ```
-    and then run the `db_connection.py` file to integration the elasticsearch
+    and then run the `db_connection.py` file to integration the elasticsearch using

-7. **Compile and Run the Project:** We get the use cases and launching our APIS, when we compile the python script `api.py`:

     ```bash
+    python3 db_connection.py
+    ```

+7. **Deployment: FastAPI:** We get the use cases and launching our APIS, when we compile the python script `api.py`:

+   ```bash
    uvicorn api:api --host 0.0.0.0 --port 8000
    ```

-8. **Deployment: FastAPI:** Once your FastAPI application is running, we can access it in our browser by navigating to `http://localhost:8000` (assuming we're running it locally).
+8. **Compile and Run the Project:** Once your FastAPI application is running, we can access it in our browser by navigating to `http://localhost:8000` (assuming we're running it locally).

 ## Project structure: